Breast Lift with Implants or Augmentation Mastopexy in Melbourne, Victoria

-Breast Lift with Implants Before and After Gallery
+Breast Lift with Implants (Augmentation Mastopexy) Before and After Gallery

-To view some of Dr Rubinstein’s previous breast lift with implants patients, please see the full photo gallery.
+To view some of Dr Rubinstein’s previous patients undertaking a breast lift with implants (augmentation mastopexy), please see the full photo gallery.

-Four Surgical Techniques for Breast Lift with Implants Surgery
+Four Surgical Techniques for Breast Lift with Implants (Augmentation Mastopexy) Surgery

 There are a variety of techniques recognised for augmentation mastopexy.
 In Australia, these include:

 1. The Crescent Breast Lift

-This is a simple breast lift procedure that corrects only mild ptosis.
+This breast lift technique corrects only mild ptosis.
 It is not usually recommended for breast lift with implants as the surgeon only removes a small crescent of tissue above the areola before raising the nipple into a higher position.

 2. The Benelli Breast Lift (Periareolar incision)